-Just as you must enroll in all of the classes in the FIG, dropping a course within a FIG means dropping all the courses in the FIG. This is because we reserve equal numbers of seats in all of the FIG courses and we want everyone in the FIG to have the whole experience.
+Just as you must enroll in all of the classes in the FIG, dropping a class within a FIG means dropping all the classes in the FIG. This is because we reserve equal numbers of seats in all of the FIG classes and we want everyone in the FIG to have the whole experience.

 Your SOAR advisor will help you identify which FIGs still have space available.
 If the FIG you most wanted is already full, we can include you on a waitlist and let you know if a seat becomes available.

-We know that this can make your Fall semester planning a little messy, so we’ll help you consider other options, such as exploring other FIGs that might be an excellent fit.
+We know that this can make your semester planning a little messy, so we’ll help you consider other options, such as exploring other FIGs that might be an excellent fit.

 In some cases, though, you may be able to hold a spot in a FIG until you attend your SOAR session.
-If you identify a FIG prior to SOAR that feels like your perfect match, you can send an email to Assistant Director Kari Fernholz.
+If you identify a FIG prior to SOAR that feels like your perfect match, send an email to Assistant Director Kari Fernholz.
 Please include the name of the FIG, your 10-digit campus ID number, and the date of your SOAR visit to Madison.
 Kari will follow up with you about the possibility of reserving a space.

 Please remember that all enrollment takes place at SOAR and only after consultation with an advisor.
 You won’t enroll in a FIG until your UW advisor reviews all your information with you and confirms that it is a good fit.
 Good luck!

 The professors in my FIG were the most influential and challenging professors that I have had at this university.
 These were classes and experiences I never would have had if I wasn’t part of a FIG, and these were experiences that have shaped my perspective, my academic experience, and who I am now.